 I was shocked to learn that people blocked people on Twitter.
 What was the point of that?
 There is a pending court case where Twitter users are suing because the President blocked them and his Twitter account is an official policy statement machine now.
 Honestly, this blocking phenomena has gotten out of hand.

-And this blocking and muting behavior is bleeding into the workplace.
+And this blocking and muting behavior is bleeding into the collective wworkplace.
 I admit, I do a form of muting when I delete annoying emails.
 I delete and eventually forget and move on.

-Maybe peoole just need either a laxative or some pepto.
+Maybe people just need either a laxative or some pepto.
 Just need to chill a little bit.